-The True Cost of False Positives in the Battle to Prevent Fraud
+The True Cost of False Positives in The Battle to Prevent Fraud

 Loss of revenue from false positives can exceed the cost of fraud

+A false positive happens when a trusted customer is incorrectly identified as a potential fraudster, or a trusted transaction is wrongly identified as a fraud.
+That could not only businesses top line but also credibility, depending on the false positive volume.
 Just as each industry has different fraud tolerances - an acceptable ecommerce chargeback rate ranges from 0.5% - 1% - low levels of false positives are also seen as a cost of doing business.

 With any fraud prevention solution it is impossible not to block some legitimate users.